makaubenson/js-fundamentals-2/readme.md

 - `const indexOfSteve = friends.indexOf('Stephen');`
 - `console.log(indexOfSteve);`
 - `console.log(friends.indexOf('Bob'));// For elements that do not exist in the array, js returns -1`
+##### includes() methods
+- `console.log(friends.includes('Stephen'));`
+- includes() method checks whether an element exits in an array and return true or false
+- includes uses strict equality to perform its check
+- If an element in an array is a number, the checking for the same number but as string would return false.
+- It does not do type coercion